chaoticzeros/halo-sapp-docs/index.rst

 ================================

-SAPP is a powerful extension for the Halo dedicated server, which works with both Halo PC and Halo CE.
+SAPP is a powerful extension for the Halo dedicated server which works with both Halo PC and Halo CE.
-Its features include scripting capabilities, no-lead mode and an advanced admin system.
+Its features include scripting capabilities, no-lead mode, an advanced admin system and much more.

 .. note:: This documentation was written for SAPP version 10.2 and may not completely apply for future or past versions.